ueberdosis/tiptap/docs/api/extensions/font-family.md

 ---
-description: Don’t let your users use Comic Sans MS, but let them use all other fonts.
+description: Doesn’t have support for Comic Sans, but for all other fonts.
 ---

 # FontFamily